Campus Recreation Center

 In October 2010, the UNL students passed a referendum (led by Association of Students of the University of Nebraska ASUN) allocating student fees to improve and expand recreational facilities on campus.
 The renovations & new construction were:

-• Expansion of Cardio Zones inside Campus Rec Center (City Campus); opened August 2011.
+- Expansion of Cardio Zones inside Campus Recreation Center (City Campus); opened August 2011.

-• Renovation & expansion of Strength Training & Conditioning Room inside the Campus Rec Center (City Campus).
+- Renovation & expansion of Strength Training & Conditioning Room inside the Campus Recreation Center (City Campus).
 Opened October 2014.

-• Construction of new Rec & Wellness Center (East Campus).
+- Construction of new Recreation & Wellness Center (East Campus) reusing the exterior walls of the East Campus Activities Building.
 Opened July 2015.
-(The former Activities Building was constructed in 1926 and became a Campus Rec facility in 1977; first strength equipment was added in 1983).
+(The former Activities Building was constructed in 1926 and became a Campus Recreation facility in 1977; the first strength equipment was added in 1983).

 All areas are accessible to people with disabilities.